20tab/UnrealEnginePython/README.md

 Examples
 --------

 This is a PyActor destroying itself whenever another actor overlap it.
-Remember to add a mesh component to it (like a spehere) and set its collision behaviour as 'OverlapAll'
+Remember to add a mesh component to it (like a sphere) and set its collision behaviour as 'OverlapAll'.
+This could be tested with the third person official template.

 ```py
 class Ball: